wharfkit/website/src/lib/docs/AccountKit/BuyRamMethod.md

 ---
 title: BuyRam (Method)
-description: Used to generate an action to acquire RAM using a specific amount of tokens.
+description: Used to create an action to acquire RAM using a specific amount of tokens.
 category: ContractKit
 published: true
 order: 5